ViBarsik/edoctrina-test-task/INSTALL.md

 This completes the installation.
 If everything was done correctly in the previous steps and the necessary requirements are met, then the application will start working successfully.
-If you get errors after installation or something does not work out, you can contact the author by email `ilativ.oknepilip@gmail.com` or by the following phone `+380664198905`
+If you get errors after installation or something does not work out, you can contact the author by email `ilativ.oknepilip@gmail.com`